A Flexible Itinerary for 3 Days in Sydney [2024]

 It’s time to go bar hopping.
 Sydney has many small bars – there is a high concentration centred in the northern part of town between Town Hall Station, Wynyard Station and Martin Place.

-• Absorb a little of the city’s history by walking along Macquarie street, be sure to pop into the galleries at the State Library (free entry) and the small but fascinating Museum of Sydney.
+• Absorb a little of the city’s history by walking along Macquarie Street.
+Be sure to pop into the galleries at the State Library (free entry) and the small but fascinating Museum of Sydney.

-• Check out the shops, particularly the QVB and Pitt Street Mall – Depending on where you are travelling from and the exchange rate, you could pick up some great deals.
+• Check out the shops, particularly the QVB and Pitt Street Mall.
+Depending on where you are travelling from and the exchange rate, you could pick up some great deals.

-• Ride to the top of Sydney Tower Eye and take in the views – Merlin Entertainment runs the Tower, and they have some great combo tickets that include the Sealife Sydney and Madame Tussauds if you hit wet weather.
+• Ride to the top of Sydney Tower Eye and take in the views.
+Merlin Entertainment runs the Tower, and they have some great combo tickets that include the Sealife Sydney and Madame Tussauds if you hit wet weather.

 • Take a Brewery Tour and learn about Sydney’s craft beer scene

-• Explore more of Sydney’s best beaches – many can be reached by public transport – we show you how here.
+• Explore more of Sydney’s best beaches – we show you how here.
+Many can be reached by public transport.

 Full-Day Tours